Crystallek/scr-autopilot/README.md

   The Roblox window has to be maximized and focused, else the train will not brake or speed up.
 This is because it uses a keypress() function, which is basically an executor pressing keys for us.
 I wanted to use a VirtualUser key presses, but SCR blocks it.
 You can disable a Train HUD though by pressing Shift + G, it can actually read data from the UI even if not visible.

   An autopilot was coded to work on version 1.9.7.
 That means a future updates can make a script unusable.
 I will try to maintain it, but I will not promise anything.

+  And for the best functionality, i recommend to use an interior camera (Train cabin).

 ## 🐛 Known bugs
   - Bad stop at Morganstown (Connect only), it breaks because there is a Waterline buffer closer to us than the buffer on our track.
 The script can differenciate the buffers, so it tries to stop to the closest one